Use sewing machine oil or another

 expands more than steel so heating the engine allows the bearings to

+fall out.
 The reverse is also true.
 Heating the engine

 allows the bearings to go back in place which was what was required